AdamKlus/CohortReport/README.md

 * Marketing Source Files (to map “DomainID” against revenue, deposits files to identify where the customer came from)

-Let’s also assume that all the monthly reports available cover the all-time performance of this iGaming operator and its customers.
+Let’s also assume that all the monthly reports available cover the all-time performance of this company and its customers.

 # Source Data Naming Convention
 Each file will be named consistently such as